Exclusion & Limitation Clauses

 Incorporation of Unusual or Onerous Terms

-‘Onerous’ or ‘unusual’ clauses such as exclusion and limitation clauses in a written document are not automatically part of a contract.
+‘Onerous’ or ‘unusual’ clauses, which often includes exclusion and limitation clauses in a written document, are not automatically part of a contract: Interfoto Picture Library v Stiletto Visual Programmes QB 433.
 Instead, they must be incorporated.
 An exclusion or limitation clause will only be incorporated into a contract if:

 - The party signed the document in which the clause is contained.
 This is so unless he establishes that he was unaware of the broad nature and type of what he was signing (such as thinking he was signing a will, not a contract) or establishes fraud/misrepresentation: L’Estrange v F Graucob Ltd 2 KB 394.
 This is known as ‘non es factum‘; or